aloshdenny/git-flash/README.md

 # List all branches, local and remote
 git flash "show me all the branches"

+# File and directory creation/deletion
+git flash "create a file named 'docs/plan.md' and write a to-do list for the new feature"

+# File and directory manipulation
+git flash git flash "reorganize files as production"
 ```

 ### Mode 2: Manual Commit Message